markusstocker/LaTeX101/README.md

 Build the document and note the added list of references.

-The first paragraph in Section 1 uses a further command, namely `\citeauthor` for the second reference to Wang et al.:  Try it out and see the difference.
+The first paragraph in Section 1 requires a further command, namely `\citeauthor` for the second reference to Wang and Zhang: Try it out and see the difference.

 The Elsevier template suppresses the section title for the reference list.
 You can include it by adding the following command just after `\bibliographystyle`